-To celebrate the launch of the Iron Panda art display at K11 art mall in Hong Kong, an interactive photo booth was commissioned that would let visitors take photos using a 360 panoramic camera and instantly share it to social media, as well as display photos on several TV displays around the mall on-demand.
+To celebrate the launch of the Iron Panda art display at the K11 art mall in Hong Kong, an interactive photo booth was commissioned that would let visitors take photos of themselves near an art installation using a 360 panoramic camera.
+Visitors would then be able to view the photos on a website and use an iPad-kiosk to share the photo to social media or display it on a number of TVs inside the mall.